World Cup: Even in defeat, Mithali and Jhulan gave us all a lesson in grace and acceptance

 Maybe that explains the emptiness.
 Maybe they had been training us to deal with this for years.
 Maybe this too, we must take in our stride.

-In Raj’s own words: “Everything has to come to an end.
+In Mithali Raj’s words at the end of the match: “Everything has to come to an end.
 Everyone goes through this process of starting and ending.”

 Ananya Upendran is a former Hyderabad pacer, and now a freelance journalist.
 She previously worked as Managing Editor of Women’s CricZone.